 If you wish to make one of the clothing or accessory projects above but don’t have a particular recipient in mind, consider donating your finished knitted piece to an appropriate local charity (for example, a pregnancy help center for the baby booties).
 You’ll get a great sense of satisfaction knowing that your handcraft helped someone in need – but take a photo of it first so that you’ll be able to “see” it time and again!

 Knitting lets you create what you want in the colors you want.
 Completing a handcrafted project is an immense confidence booster that will leave you hungry for more, no matter what skill level.
-The five free simple knitting patterns here have been selected as best for a beginner or the advanced knitter seeking an easy project.
+The free simple knitting patterns here have been selected as best for beginners or for the advanced knitter seeking an easy project.
 Pick out your yarn and enjoy!